jessecrossen/Gedit-MultiClick/README.md

 Usage
 =====

 * **Double-click** a keyword to select it.
-A keyword is defined as any contiguous run of alphanumeric characters and underscores, potentially containing internal dashes as well to support CSS class names and such, and potentially beginning with # to support color references.
+A keyword is defined as any contiguous run of alphanumeric characters and underscores, potentially containing internal dashes as well to support CSS class names and such, and potentially beginning with $ or # to support PHP variables and color references respectively.

 * **Triple-click** to select a chain of keywords, defined as any contiguous run of keywords separated by the common operators "->", "::", and "." as well as separators for Windows and POSIX style paths, "@" for emails, and a handful of common URI separators to match URIs.